jakobmerljak/aCT/README.md

 # Installing

-aCT requires python 2.7 and is designed to run in a python virtual environment
+aCT requires python 2.7 and is designed to run in a python virtual environment.

+## Mandatory dependencies

+For CentOS 7:

+`yum install epel-release`
+`yum install python-pip python2-nordugrid-arc`

+ARC python bindings are not available in pip so must be installed as a system package

+## Optional dependencies

+`yum install nordugrid-arc-plugins-globus` - for submission to ARC's GridFTP interface `yum install nordugrid-arc-plugins-xrootd` - for aCT to validate any output files written using the xrootd protocol `yum install condor` - if aCT will submit to HTCondor-CE or CREAM CE

+## Setting up the virtualenv

 ```
 $ virtualenv aCT
 $ source aCT/bin/activate
 $ pip install git+https://github.com/ATLASControlTower/aCT
 ```
-However, ARC python bindings are not available in pip so must be installed as a system package, eg `yum install python2-nordugrid-arc`

 Then one of two workarounds must be done to use ARC modules in the virtualenv, either create symlinks inside the virtualenv, eg
 ```